M0slike/JetbrainsBlocker/README.md

 # Jetbrains Blocker
-*A rudimentry program to block Jetbrain's authorization servers*
+*A rudimentary program to block Jetbrain's authorization servers*

 ## How to use:
 1. Download the latest release